- Winners of the 2018 JUNO Awards ‘Breakthrough Group of the Year`

 - The Star

 Toronto-based band The Beaches are glam rock and garage.
 They are undeniably warm and unquestionably cool.
 They are the girls next door and they are the life of the party.

 However you break it down, The Beaches are 100% rock and roll.

 Comprised of sisters Jordan and Kylie Miller (on lead vocals/bass and guitar, respectively), Eliza Enman-McDaniel on drums, and Leandra Earl on keys and guitar, the band has a natural kismet that shines through on each of their tracks and in their live performance.
 Their songs flow with unparalleled ease, headbangers with resonance.

-Truly the best of friends, their writing sessions are entirely organic.
-They've been playing as a band since their early teens, and it shows.
-Each band member brings something unique to the table, resulting in songs that walk the fine line between being a heavy hitting gut punch and a hell of a lot of fun.
+Collectively best friends, each individual brings something unique to the table, yielding songs that was the fine line between a heavy-hitting gut punch and a hell of a lot of fun.
 In fact, according to Leandra, they sometimes have too much fun writing: "Jordan and I will sometimes get into our own zone and write our Dracula rock opera," she says, totally serious.
 "The others have to get us back to working on the sound."

-Performing is particularly important to The Beaches, who can't wait to play their new music live.
+Performing is particularly important to The Beaches.
 "Onstage you get to let go of all your insecurities and channel a purely confident person," says Jordan.
 "You get to be really free."
 Eliza agrees, adding, "It can be like therapy.
 Sometimes you can just focus, forget the crowd is there, and just be so in the moment doing what you do best."